kanboard/website/README.md

     | `theme` | Normal | _A plugin for theming and styling of the interface_ |
     | `connector` | Normal | _A plugin connecting to third party services - may contain actions_ |
     | `multi` | Normal | _A plugin containing all or any combination of the above functions_ |
-  - _String type_
+  - This field should be of _String type_.
 - `last_updated`
-  - `2022-11-15`
+  - Format: `YYYY-MM-DD` (e.g., `2022-11-15`)
-  - Specify which date your plugin was last updated for general release
+  - Specify the date when your plugin was last updated for general release.
+This field should be of _ISO-8601 date type_.
-  - _ISO-8601 date type_

 ---